LHFPL6

-Lipoma HMGIC fusion partner is a protein that in humans is encoded by the LHFP gene.
+LHFPL tetraspan subfamily member 6 protein is a protein that in humans is encoded by the LHFPL6 gene (previously LHFP).

 This gene is a member of the lipoma HMGIC fusion partner (LHFP) gene family, which is a subset of the superfamily of tetraspan transmembrane protein encoding genes.
 This gene is fused to a high-mobility group gene in a translocation-associated lipoma.
 Mutations in another LHFP-like gene (LHFPL1, LHFPL2) result in deafness in humans and mice.
 Alternatively spliced transcript variants have been found; however, their full-length nature is not known.